Devansh-Maurya/slack-export-history/README.md

 ## We are ready to download the messages

 Go ahead to the terminal and run `python3 slack.py --token COPY_YOUR_OAUTH_TOKEN_HERE`.
-Choose the DM conversation you want to export and we are done!
+Choose the DM conversation or channel you want to export and we are done!